Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Lay 3-4 pieces of bacon on top of each roast to simulate the fat cap that is on a brisket.
 The bacon will render fat during the cooking process and help to keep the meat basted and it will add a lot of nice flavor to the end product.

 Prepare the Smoker

 It does not matter what type of smoker you have, whether it is wood, charcoal, electric or gas, it is simply a heat source with smoke and that is what does the trick.

 You can't beat a wood smoker for flavor but many of you either cannot afford a smoker of that size, are not allowed to have one due to where you live or you just have not purchased/acquired one.

 Every once in a while I'll have some dingbat email me and say that anything other than a wood smoker is not true meat smoking and that I am just a wanna be.
-Well, if we are gonna get all REAL up in Heeeeh, then it's not really true smoking according to the original methods unless you do it in the ground over hot coals and covered with leaves and hot rocks.
+Well, if we are gonna be honest, then it's not really true smoking according to the original methods unless you do it in the ground over hot coals and covered with leaves and hot rocks.

 Way back when, they did not have propane tanks to convert into large wood burning vessels so they used a hole in the ground and the advent of large metal smokers were no doubt new fangled devices and shunned as “not true smoking”.